 - 20.2 When an employee is absent due to a compensable injury as a result of actively engaging in official police duties as determined by management, he/she shall receive his/her regular pay for the first thirty (30) calendar days of such absence.
 However, in the case of an accident in which the thirty- (30-) day injury leave applies and where the employee is determined to be at fault, the amount of injury leave shall be fifteen (15) calendar days.
 But, such payment shall not, when added to workers' compensation benefits, total more than the normal take home pay (gross base pay minus taxes) received by the employee immediately prior to such absence. - 20.3 An employee sustaining a lost-time injury may use earned but unused sick or annual leave.
 The request must be made to the Department Head to allow the employee to remain on full pay for the period which can be covered by the sick leave or annual leave balance when pro-rated with the amount being paid by workers' compensation as set forth in paragraph 20.
+1.

-1. - 20.4 After employees are authorized to return to rehabilitative duty, they shall receive no further benefits under this Article nor shall they be entitled to elect to take sick leave in lieu of returning to work.
+20.4 After employees are authorized to return to rehabilitative duty, they shall receive no further benefits under this Article nor shall they be entitled to elect to take sick leave in lieu of returning to work.

-ARTICLE 21 1 LEAVE OF ABSENCE 2 21.1 GENERAL INFORMATION: 3 Leaves of absence may be paid or unpaid, depending upon the circumstances of 4 the leave and whether the employee has accrued applicable paid leave 5 available.
+ARTICLE 21 1 2 LEAVE OF ABSENCE GENERAL INFORMATION: 21.1 3 Leaves of absence may be paid or unpaid, depending upon the circumstances of 4 the leave and whether the employee has accrued applicable paid leave 5 available.
 Three categories for which leaves of absence may be granted are 6 described herein.
-7 Leaves of absence will be granted for Family and Medical Leave (FMLA) -8 A. See Section 21.6.
-9 B. Leaves of absence may be granted under conditions similar to FMLA for 10 employees to care for Certified or Registered Domestic Partners (Partner 11 Leave) - See Section 21.9.
+7 Leaves of absence will be granted for Family and Medical Leave (FMLA) -Α. See Section 21.6.
+9 В. Leaves of absence may be granted under conditions similar to FMLA for 10 employees to care for Certified or Registered Domestic Partners (Partner 11 Leave) - See Section 21.9.
 12 C. Leaves of absence without pay may be granted for Personal Leave - See 13 Section 21.10.
-14 21.2 Leave Request Procedure: 15 Employees are expected to be familiar with and are required to follow the 16 Α. leave procedures as outlined in the Leave Request Procedures Section.
-17 Leave requests for less than one full pay period should be handled with a 18 Personnel Leave Request Form attached to the time sheet.
-Employees 19 may be required to periodically report on his/her status and intention to 20 return to work and may be subject to loss of benefits and/or discipline for 21 failure to do so.
-22 21.3 Continuity of Service: 23 Leave without pay which is approved in accordance with these procedures shall 24 not constitute a break in service, but will constitute an adjusted service date.
-If 25 leave is ninety (90) days or longer, the employee's pension service date will be 26 affected.
-27 21.4 Expiration of Leave and Reinstatement: 28 Reinstatement is dependent upon type of unpaid leave.
-Refer to appropriate 29 section for more information.
-30
+14 Leaves of absence may be granted for Paid Parental Leave - See D. 15 Section 21.11.
+16 21.2 Leave Request Procedure: 17 A. Employees are expected to be familiar with and are required to follow the 18 leave procedures as outlined in the Leave Request Procedures Section.
+19 Leave requests for less than one full pay period should be handled with a 20 Personnel Leave Request Form attached to the time sheet.
+Employees 2.1 may be required to periodically report on his/her status and intention to 22 return to work and may be subject to loss of benefits and/or discipline for 23 failure to do so.
+24 21.3 Continuity of Service: 25 Leave without pay which is approved in accordance with these procedures shall 26 27 not constitute a break in service, but will constitute an adjusted service date.
+If leave is ninety (90) days or longer, the employee's pension service date will be 28 affected.
+29

+21.4 Expiration of Leave and Reinstatement:

+Reinstatement is dependent upon type of unpaid leave.
+Refer to appropriate section for more information.